kaav09/eda-dashboard-kaavya-nair/README.md

 The focus was on combining clean UI, real-time interactivity, and modular data flow to simulate the analytical experience of tools like Tableau or Power BI, but within a web environment.

 Tech Stack:
-Django 5.2.7
+Django 5.2.7,
-Pandas
+Pandas,
-SQLite
+SQLite,
-django-cors-headers (CORS)
+django-cors-headers (CORS),
-React 19.2.0
+React 19.2.0,
-Recharts (charts)
+Recharts (charts),
 React Select (filters)

 - Each chart (bar, line, etc.) and filter panel is a standalone React component, enabling easy maintenance and scalability.